Carl Bildt: Middle East

 Bildt has been questioned for his role as a member of the International Advisory Council of the Committee for the Liberation of Iraq, a group with ties to the Bush administration pushing for an invasion of Iraq in 2003.

-On 8 April 2008, during his visit in Israel and the Palestinian Authority, Bildt gave an interview to Swedish state radio, where he responded to a question on whether it would be possible to strike a peace deal without the involvement of the Palestinian group Hamas, which remained under international boycott.
-He responded that the Palestinian Fatah-backed government could deal with Israel, in the same way that it was possible for the Israeli government to make peace with Fatah over the objections of the former Israeli prime minister Benjamin Netanyahu, who, similarly to Hamas opposed a two-state deal.
-Israeli officials issued very strongly worded condemnations of this, describing it as "horrible and stupid" and an example of "chutzpah" and "complete ignorance of the Middle East", on the grounds that they saw it as comparing Hamas and Netanyahu as equals.
+On 8 April 2008, during his visit in Israel and the Palestinian Authority, Bildt gave an interview to Swedish state radio, where he responded to a question on whether it would be possible to strike a peace deal without the involvement of the Palestinian group Hamas, which at the time was under an international boycott.
+He responded that the Palestinian Fatah-backed government could deal with Israel, in the same way that it was possible for the Israeli government to make peace with Fatah over the objections by the Israeli prime minister Benjamin Netanyahu, who, similar to Hamas, opposed a two-state deal.
+Israeli officials issued strongly worded condemnations against Bildt's statement, claiming it was "horrible and stupid," an example of "chutzpah," and a "complete ignorance of the Middle East."
+They objected to their belief Bildt was comparing Hamas and Netanyahu equally.

 In 2012, Bildt said he saw no problem with exporting Swedish weapons to Saudi Arabia.
 According to Bildt, "Would the situation in the world be better if they had bought French manufactured ones instead?"
 Bildt called friendly Saudi Arabia as a "family business" and said that he sees Saudi Prince Turki bin Faisal Al Saud "quite regularly".
-In 2015, Bildt criticized Sweden's foreign minister Margot Wallström for damaging Saudi-Swedish relations.
+In 2015, Bildt criticised Sweden's foreign minister Margot Wallström for damaging Saudi-Swedish relations.
 Wallström tweeted criticism of Saudi Arabia's flogging of Saudi blogger and activist Raif Badawi.